-7.2 Conduct of Overview and Scrutiny Panel meetings, scrutiny reviews and associated business
+7.2 Conduct of scrutiny reviews [all O and S meetings and associated business to be included?]

-- 7.2.1 In consultation with the Chairman it should be the responsibility of directors to ensure that those Members of the Overview and Scrutiny Panel who need to know of matters being proposed or brought forward for Cabinet decision-making well in advance. - 7.2.2 The Chairman of the Overview and Scrutiny Panel should maintain regular contact with the Officers providing the principal support to the overview and scrutiny function staff in consultation with the Chairman.
-It should be the responsibility of the latter to ensure that those who need to know of matters being considered or for possible future consideration are so informed. - 7.2.3 The Overview and Scrutiny Panel or its Chairman acting on its behalf may require Officers to attend scrutiny meetings.
+- 7.2.1 The Chairman of the Overview and Scrutiny Panel should maintain regular contact with the Officers providing the principal support to the overview and scrutiny function staff in consultation with the Chairman.
+It should be the responsibility of the latter to ensure that those who need to know of matters being considered or for possible future consideration are so informed. - 7.2.2 The Overview and Scrutiny Panel or its Chairman acting on its behalf may require Officers to attend scrutiny meetings.
 Members should not normally expect junior officers to give evidence but directors of services will be expected to comply with the (scrutiny procedure rules).
-All requests should be made to Chief Officers in the first instance. - 7.2.4 When making requests for Officer attendance, scrutiny members shall have regard to the work load of Officers. - 7.2.5 It is recognised that Officers appearing before the Overview and Scrutiny Panel may often be those who have advised the Cabinet or another part of the Council on the matter under investigation.
+All requests should be made to Chief Officers in the first instance. - 7.2.3 When making requests for Officer attendance, scrutiny members shall have regard to the work load of Officers. - 7.2.4 It is recognised that Officers appearing before the Overview and Scrutiny Panel may often be those who have advised the Cabinet or another part of the Council on the matter under investigation.
 In these circumstances an Officer may have a conflict of interest although not a personal interest.
 Both Members and Officers need to consider the severity of the conflict.
-If deemed appropriate research and advice may be sought elsewhere. - 7.2.6 Subject to the provisions of 7.2.5 Officers should be prepared to justify advice given to a Member body even when the advice is not accepted. - 7.2.7 Officers must also be prepared to justify decisions they have taken under delegated powers. - 7.2.8 In giving evidence Officers must not be asked to give political views. - 7.2.9 Officers should respect Members in the way they respond to Member's questions. - 7.2.10 Members should not question Officers in a way that could be interpreted as harassment neither should they ask about matters of a disciplinary nature. - 7.2.11 Scrutiny proceedings must not be used to question the capability or competence of Officers.
+If deemed appropriate research and advice may be sought elsewhere. - 7.2.5 Subject to the provisions of 7.2.5 Officers should be prepared to justify advice given to a Member body even when the advice is not accepted. - 7.2.6 Officers must also be prepared to justify decisions they have taken under delegated powers. - 7.2.7 In giving evidence Officers must not be asked to give political views. - 7.2.8 Officers should respect Members in the way they respond to Member's questions. - 7.2.9 Members should not question Officers in a way that could be interpreted as harassment neither should they ask about matters of a disciplinary nature. - 7.2.10 Scrutiny proceedings must not be used to question the capability or competence of Officers.
 Chairman and Members need to make a distinction between reviewing the policies and performance of the Council in its services and appraising the personal performance of Officers.
-The matter is not an overview and scrutiny function. - 7.2.12 In exercising the right to call in a decision of the Cabinet scrutiny Members must seek Officer advice if they consider the decision is contrary to the Council's approved budget or policy framework or is unlawful.
+The matter is not an overview and scrutiny function. - 7.2.11 In exercising the right to call in a decision of the Cabinet scrutiny Members must seek Officer advice if they consider the decision is contrary to the Council's approved budget or policy framework or is unlawful.